U.S., Polish EOD have blast

-While the exercises are normally held in Poland, the 786 CES EOD team had the opportunity to host the training this year for the first time.

-“Exercises such as these are the driving force for strengthening relationships throughout NATO and building partnerships throughout Europe,” said Winter.
-“This is one of the ways we accomplish that.
-Not only do we go out and work and learn skills from them, but we also bring them out here to show them the way we do things, increasing interoperability.”

-The battalion was given a refresher course on multiple skills, such as clearing runways, demonstrations on shape charges and post-blast courses to name a few.
-They also were sent through multiple scenarios in their kill house.
+A Polish soldier assigned to the 16th Airfield Renovation Battalion Explosive Ordnance Disposal team spectates the 786th Civil Engineering Squadron EOD team as they gather evidence to try and recreate an explosion during training at Ramstein Air Base, Germany, Dec.
+14, 2021.
+The Polish EOD team was given a refresher course on skills such as clearing runways, demonstrations on shape charges and post-blast courses to name a few.
+They were also sent through multiple scenarios in their kill house.
 The kill house is an intricate facility packed with a multitude of traps ranging from tripwires to light-sensitive traps.

-“Working with the Polish has been very good and informative,” said Winter.
-“Their EOD program is relatively young and it’s interesting seeing how they are developing.
-They got here and hit the ground running.”
+(U.S. Air Force photo by Airman 1st Class Edgar Grimaldo)

 |Date Taken: